gu-dsan6000/spring-2019/README.md

-**This syllabus is effective as of Monday, January 28, 2019 at 12:39 PM**
+**This syllabus is effective as of Monday, February 25, 2019 at 16:57 PM**

 # ANLY502 - Massive Data Fundamentals <br/> Georgetown University <br/> Spring 2019